Why We Started At The Soil: Much More Than A Label

 To prevent these materials from entering your body, we have committed to a holistic approach to healthy economies and landscapes.
 We see this practice manifested in a variety of ways by:

 Agriculture experts caution that it could take years for the U.S. hemp market to mature and stabilize.
-They say hemp likely will remain a specialty crop, like cherries or tulips, rather than competing with major commodities such as corn and soybeans.
+They say hemp is a specialty crop, like cherries or tulips, rather than competing with major commodities such as corn and soybeans.

 Hemp Matters to Meristem Farms

 We became a product manufacturer because we wanted to create products that modeled what we wanted to see in the world.
-We believe paradigm shifting starts as a groundswell through many different avenues; from the land, on the shelf and advocating at the state, federal and grassroots level.
-Artisanal products have the advantage of being nimble unlike big corporations who have a harder time steering their ships in an uncertain regulatory future.
+We believe paradigm shifting starts on the land, and on the shelf and advocating at the state, federal and grassroots level.

 The Bottom Line

-At Meristem Farms we believe that hemp farming, in all its forms, has an opportunity for ecological and social justice — and we want to be a part of this change.
+At Meristem Farms we believe that hemp production is an opportunity for ecological and social justice — and we want to be a part of this change.

 Subscribe to our mailing list to find out how you can support Meristem Farms and purchase our latest products.